zyrahb/mind-hive-react-graphql/README.md

 ## TODO
+- Focus Update in place
+- Drop down for colour
+- Text box for Topic/description
 - Filter on tag, for Vista view, with + filter on things
-- Update link
+- Update link, will be an addition to add
-- Delete topic
+- Delete topic, make sure there's a are you sure
 - Delete links
 - Markdown for description
 - Upload Image for topic